 It is anticipated the awards will be made in the form of contracts, grants, and cooperative agreements.
+While other vehicles such as grants and contracts will be considered, the strong preference is for a cooperative agreement as the award type to allow for maximum interaction, cooperation, and collaboration between the government and the awardee.
+This will be the preferred award type for both Funding Area One (Center) and Funding Area Two (Seedling).
 The awards will be made at funding levels commensurate with the proposed research, investigator/team type, as well as availability of funding.
 We realize the preparation of a research proposal often represents a substantial investment of time and effort by the applicant.
-Therefore, in an attempt to minimize this burden, we are requiring applicants interested in funding under this BAA to submit two page concept papers describing the type of research effort contemplated.
-These concept papers will be reviewed and ranked by a government panel.
-A detailed description of the concept paper submissions can be found in Section D.
+Therefore, in an attempt to minimize this burden, we are requiring applicants interested in funding under Funding Area One of this BAA to submit whitepapers not exceeding eight pages (technical content).
+Applicants interested in funding under Funding Area Two (Seedling) of this BAA are required to submit four page (technical content) whitepapers describing the type of research effort to be proposed.
+Whitepapers received under both Funding Areas will be reviewed and ranked by a government panel.
+A detailed description of the whitepaper submissions can be found in Section D.

-Highest ranked applicants will be invited to submit either full proposals or short term proposals.
-The determination that a proposal should be a full proposal or a short term proposal will be made by the Government and communicated to the applicants.
+Highest ranked applicants will be invited to submit full proposals.
+The determination that a proposal should invited will be made by the Government and communicated to the applicants.
 An Applicant that does NOT receive an invitation from the Government to submit a Proposal is NOT eligible to submit a Proposal.
 Only those applicants invited by a TPOC and/or the Program Manager will be eligible to submit a proposal.